Advanced Ceramics | Raku Firing

-Each participant will have the opportunity to fire 3-4 vessels.
-Vessels can be either wheel-thrown or hand-built, and must be no larger than a grapefruit (max width 10cm, max height 20cm).
+Each participant will have the opportunity to fire 2-3 vessels.
+Vessels can be either wheel-thrown or hand-built and must be no larger than a grapefruit (max width 10cm, max height 20cm).

 Lastly, vessels must be bisque fired to 1000°C prior to the workshop.
-If you do not have a kiln, vessels can be bisque fired at Stone Studio for $8/kilo.
-Please contact Jennifer here to arrange firing.
+If you do not have a kiln, vessels can be bisque fired at Stone Studio for $12/kilo.
+Click here to book in for our firing service.